Moon-Crust/Video-Frame-By-Frame-Decoder/README.md

 6 .
 Choose mp4 file you wanna decode/decompress to image

 7 .
-Select the folder you want to store the images (Recommend to choose mp4 in 1 minute)
+Select the folder you want to store the images (Recommend to choose mp4 under few seconds or a specefic scene that need the enhancement as a 1 minute or more can
+    generate thousends of frame)

 # Importent message